For Honor

-For Honor is an action game developed and published by Ubisoft.
-The game allows players to play the roles of historical forms of soldiers and warriors such as knights, samurai, vikings, controlled using a third-person perspective.
+For Honor is a multiplayer online battle arena (MOBA) action game developed and published by Ubisoft.
+The game allows players to play the roles of historical forms of soldiers and warriors such as knights, samurai, and vikings, controlled using a third-person perspective.
 The game was developed primarily by Ubisoft Montreal and released worldwide for PlayStation 4, Windows, and Xbox One in 2017.

 For Honor received generally favorable reviews, with the difficult and original combat mechanics being highlighted.

 Gameplay

-For Honor is an action game set during a medieval, fantasy setting.
-Players can play as a character from one of five different factions, namely the Iron Legion (Knights), the Warborn (Vikings), the Dawn Empire (Samurai), and the Wu Lin (Ancient Chinese).
-The fifth faction was added in January 2022 and is named the Outlander faction which only has three characters at this time, The Pirate based around a stereotypical pirate lord from the Golden Age of Piracy, The Medjay, an Ancient Egyptian warrior and the Afeera, influenced by the Abbasid dynasty culture and the Mamluks.
-The Wu Lin faction was added in the Marching Fire expansion in October 2018.
+For Honor is a MOBA action game set during a medieval, fantasy setting.
+Players can play as a character from one of the five different factions, namely the Iron Legion (Knights), the Warborn (Vikings), the Dawn Empire (Samurai), and the Wu Lin (Ancient Chinese; introduced in October 2018 with the Marching Fire expansion), in addition to the uniquely-themed Outlander faction (introduced in January 2022).
+Playable characters, referred to as "Heroes", are divided into four classes.
 The Vanguard class is described as "well-balanced" and has excellent offense and defense.
 The Assassin class is fast and efficient in dueling enemies, but the class deals much less damage to multiple enemies.
-The Heavies (Tanks) are more resistant to damage and are suitable for holding capture points, though their attacks are slow.
-The last class, known as "Hybrid", is a combination of two of the three types, and is capable of using uncommon skills.
+The Heavies, also known as Tanks, are more resistant to damage and are suitable for holding capture points, though their attacks are slow.
+The last class, known as "Hybrid", is a combination of two of the three aforementioned types, and is capable of using uncommon skills.

 All heroes are unique and have their own weapons, skills, and fighting styles.
 Players fight against their opponents with their class-specific melee weapons.
 When players perform certain actions, such as killing multiple enemies consecutively, they gain Feats, which are additional perks.
 These perks allow players to gain additional points and strengths, call in a barrage of arrows or a catapult attack, or heal themselves.
 In most missions, players are accompanied by numerous AI minions.
 They are significantly weaker than the player character, and do not pose much threat.